-- The healthcare provider will make a small incision in the groin to reach a blood vessel.
+The healthcare provider will make a small cut (incision) in the groin to reach a blood

-- The healthcare provider will put a flexible thin tube (a catheter) through the incision.
+The provider will put a flexible thin tube (catheter) through the incision.

-- The healthcare provider will move the tube to the pulmonary valve.
-He or she may use
+The provider will move the tube to the pulmonary valve.
+He or she may use X-ray images

-- The healthcare provider will thread a very thin wire through the tube.
+The provider will thread a very thin wire through the tube.

 balloon that expands on its end.

-- The healthcare provider will inflate the balloon.
-This will stretch the valve leaflets
+The provider will inflate the balloon.
+This will stretch the valve leaflets to make

-- Once the valve has been opened enough, the balloon will be deflated.
-Then the healthcare
+Once the valve has been opened enough, the balloon will be deflated.
+Then the provider

-- The incision made in the groin will be closed and a dressing applied.
+The incision made in the groin will be closed.
+A dressing will be applied.